Henry Strater: Career

 Ezra Pound had Strater illustrate part of the book, The Cantos.

 His friendship with Hemingway ended in 1935, over a Time magazine photo of Marlin fishing that incorrectly credited Hemingway with catching Strater's oversized fish.
 Hemingway did not correct the issue.

 In either 1952 or 1953, Strater founded the Ogunquit Museum of American Art in Ogunquit, Maine.

 Death and legacy

 He died at the age of 91 on December 21, 1987, in Palm Beach.
 He is buried at the First Parish Cemetery in York, Maine.

-Strater's work can be found in museums including the Chrysler Museum of Art, Harvard Art Museums, Art Institute of Chicago, Detroit Institute of Arts, and Princeton University Art Museum.
+Strater's work can be found in museums including the Ogunquit Museum of American Art, Chrysler Museum of Art, Harvard Art Museums, the Art Institute of Chicago, the Detroit Institute of Arts, and the Princeton University Art Museum.